OpenSILEX/phis-docs-community/docs/experimental-organization.md

 ## Experiments

 ### What are experiments ?
-Field plant phenotyping experimentations are refered to in Phis2 as **Experiments**.
+Field plant phenotyping experimentations are refered to in Phis as **Experiments**.
 Experiments in Phis form self-sustained organizational units occuring in a delimited and known time frame.
 Every agronomical objects and environmental data stored in Phis field have to be related to an experiment.
 Experiments include both raw and cleaned data.